feststelltaste/awesome-software-analytics/readme.md

 - [Fix Your Microservice Architecture Using Graph Analysis](https://www.youtube.com/watch?v=EVtD7OCUIac) - graph-based software analysis is used to analyze a distributed system.
 - [Nicki Watt: Explore your Microservices Architecture with Graph Theory & Network Science](https://www.youtube.com/watch?v=0G5O1ffYIPI) - usage of graph-based algorithms to spot problems in large distrubuted software systems

+## Lists of Tools

+There are plenty of tools out there that can support answering your questions in a data-driven way.
+This section lists existing lists so that you can find your tool that fit your specific needs:

+* [Analysis-Tools.dev](https://analysis-tools.dev/) - static analysis tools for many programming languages, build tools, config files and more.
+* [Awesome Open Source - Profilers](https://awesomeopensource.com/projects/profiler) - tools for in-depth runtime analysis.
+* [OpenAPM](https://openapm.io/landscape) - lists various Application Performance Management tools that can help you to find performance problems.

 ## Contribute